prakashmk07/cloudsync/README.md

     - Check the Jenkins console output for errors.
     - Ensure all required plugins are installed.
 - **Docker Build Fails:**
-    - Verify the Dockerfile is correct.
+    - Verify the `Dockerfile` is correct.
     - Ensure Docker is installed and running on the Jenkins server.
 - **AWS ECR Push Fails:**
     - Verify AWS credentials are correctly configured in Jenkins.
     - Ensure the ECR repository exists.
+- **EC2 Deployment Fails:**
+    - Verify the EC2 instance is running and accessible via SSH.
+    - Ensure Docker is installed and running on the EC2 instance.

 ---